tsciacqua1/proof-of-concept/README.md

 # Sinapsis Technical PoC

+## HOW TO USE

+- Take a look at 'README.MD' inside 'thumbnail-generator-ui'

 ## Intro:

 Inside each folder you'll find a README file containing the instructions for the missions.
 Each mission is structured as follows:

-  - There is a goal (AKA: *what* you're building)
+- There is a goal (AKA: _what_ you're building)
-  - There are a set of requirements (AKA: constraints on *how* you build it)
+- There are a set of requirements (AKA: constraints on _how_ you build it)
 - There are a set grading guidelines.
 This is how we'll evaluate the PoC

 ## Instructions: